aserputov/qck/CONTRIBUTING.md

 (Start from the main directory)

-- `node . -i index.txt` (index.txt as an example you can use another file name )
+- ` node . -i index.txt` (index.txt as an example you can use another file name )

-- `node . --input /SherlocksStories` (/src/page is an example you can use another path to a folder )
+- ` node . --input /SherlocksStories` (/src/page is an example you can use another path to a folder )

 - ` node . --input /SherlocksStories -s https://cdnjs.cloudflare.com/ajax/libs/tufte-css/1.8.0/tufte.min.css`

+- ` node . -- `

 ## Requirements.
 Code Fomatting.